JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

 The :code:`obs space.obsdatain.obsgrouping` keyword is used to initate the obs grouping step in the IODA input flow (:numref:`ioda-operations`).
-This specification is requesting that IODA group locations according the MetaData variable "station_id" ("MetaData/station_id").
+This specification is requesting that IODA group locations according the MetaData variable "stationIdentification" ("MetaData/stationIdentification").
 All locations with the same unique station_id value will be grouped into an individual record before doing the MPI distribution step.
 The intent of this specification is to keep individual soundings intact during the MPI distribution step.